-The Hermann Brain Dominance Instrument (HBDI) is an assessment tool that determines an employee’s thinking preference and how it echoes other aspects of their work-life.
+The Hermann Brain Dominance Instrument (HBDI) is an assessment tool that determines an employee’s thinking preference (Whole Brain Thinking) and how it echoes other aspects of their work-life.
 For years, HBDI has been used in the corporate world to increase performance and efficacy by making workers aware of their strengths.
 It’s grounded by the idea that awareness of your thinking preference, drives people to leverage it to improve their work, make better decisions, and solve problems creatively.

 Modelled after the Whole Brain Thinking framework, HBDI evaluates a person based on four quadrants—analytical, practical, relational, and experimental—each, its own kind of genius and valuable in any and all organisations.